 Your challenge now lies in finding a suitable CBD oil solution that will assist you in getting positive results.
 Regarding inflammation, CBD alone has been scientifically proven to provide anti-inflammatory effects.
 However, regarding pain, the best scientifically proven solution is CBD and THC in a 1:1 ratio.
 This will be challenging to find commercially as current regulation limits the amount of THC availability to either 0.3% or 0.2% in a given CBD oil product based on your location.

-However, some researchers have stated that high enough doses of CBD dominant solutions can provide pain relief effects.
-Yet, what those dose levels look like are unknown or unclear at the moment.
+However, some researchers have stated that high enough doses of CBD-dominant solutions can provide pain relief effects.
+Yet, what those dose levels look like is unknown or unclear at the moment.
 Hence, it is best to work with a pro-cannabis medical professional to guide you through the process of finding your optimal dosage levels so you can achieve your desired results.

 You would need to keep an active journal on hand to take note of a few variants such as: